krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 non-uniform processes common in software development.

-It doesn’t help that most applications of Little’s Law in software development explicitly rely on the formulation imported from Lean manufacturing, focusing on _making_ variable work more uniform and predictable.
+It doesn’t help that most applications of Little’s Law in software development explicitly rely on the formulation imported from Lean manufacturing, and focuses on _making_ variable work more uniform and predictable.
 Even in these applications, the law often fails to hold when measured empirically in operational settings mostly because of _how_ it has been applied.
-So it has remained more of a theoretical curiosity in software - pointing to a desired ideal state, rather than something consistently observable and applicable to real-world development processes.
+So it has remained something of a theoretical curiosity in software - pointing to a desired ideal state, rather than something consistently observable and applicable to real-world development processes.

-So the belief that “Little’s Law does not apply in software” is not entirely unfounded—but nevertheless, it is demonstrably false.
-For those familiar with Little’s Law only through its association with Lean manufacturing concepts and its applications in software, or from cursory readings on sources like Wikipedia, or even standard queueing theory texts, this post offers an introduction to the state-of-the-art understanding of the law as it stands today.
+So the belief that “Little’s Law does not apply in software” is widespread, and not entirely unfounded—but nevertheless, it is demonstrably false.
+For those familiar with Little’s Law only through its association with Lean manufacturing concepts and its applications in software, or from cursory readings on sources like Wikipedia, or even standard queueing theory texts, this post offers an update on the state-of-the-art understanding of the law as it stands today.

-Applying Little’s Law correctly in more general settings requires understanding the techniques used to prove its broader forms.
+Applying Little’s Law correctly in more general settings and at scale requires understanding the techniques used to prove its broader forms.
 These techniques not only justify its wider applicability, but also show how to apply it usefully in domains like software product development and engineering.

 In this post, we introduce the history of the law and the proof techniques that led to its increasingly general formulations.
 Understanding _why_ the law generalizes is key to understanding _how_ to apply it in more general settings.

 Little’s Law remains a highly intuitive result, remarkably general in its applicability, yet subtle and often misunderstood and misapplied outside its original context.